When in Malaysia: Culture and Travel Etiquette

 - No non-Muslim is allowed to enter a mosque during prayer time or go into the prayer hall at any time, although it is possible to stand just outside and look in.

 - Most Chinese and Hindu temples are open from early morning to early evening.

-- For both men and women, exposing lots of bare flesh is generally a no-no, and the degree to which you should cover up can seem surprisingly prim.
+- For both men and women, exposing lots of bare flesh is frowned upon.

 - Islamic tradition suffuses the dress code for locals, Muslim or otherwise, and dictates that both men and women should keep torsos covered; shirt sleeves, if short, should come down to the elbow (for women, long-sleeved tops are preferable), while shorts or skirts should extend down to the knee (long trousers are ideal).

 - Dress codes are more liberal in most cities in Borneo (Kuching and Kota Kinabalu in particular), on the beach, and when pursuing sporting activities.